diegolopezgrisanti/similar-products-service/README.md

 - **JUnit 5**: A popular testing framework used for writing tests in Java.
 - **Mockito Core**: A framework used for mocking objects in tests.
 - **WireMock**: Provides a standalone mock server for simulating external HTTP services during tests.
+- **Resilience4j**: A library used for implementing retries, circuit breakers, and rate limiters in microservices and distributed systems.

 ## Additional Documentation